 - HF: The high end of this model is spectacular.

-- Frequency range: The distinction between the lows, mids and highs is well-defined and evident.
+- Frequency range: The distinction between the lows, mids, and highs is well-defined and evident.

 - Output: Output clarity is excellent.
 Producing a good mix on this unit will translate well into other devices.

-- True sounds: Minimal changes needed once you’ve done the initial mix-down.
+- True sounds: Minimal changes are needed once you’ve done the initial mix-down.
 This is because of its accuracy and true sound.

 - Exterior: Extremely well built and has a sturdy construction.

-Opt for the Yamaha HS5 if you:
+The Yamaha HS5 is the way if you: